Hibernate interview questions and answers: Prepare for your next job interview. We have collected the most relevant questions for you.

 To reattach a detached object to a Hibernate session, use one of the following methods:

-35. What is the difference between save(), persist(), and saveOrUpdate() methods in Hibernate?
+35. Could you please provide an explanation of the distinctions between the save(), persist(), and saveOrUpdate() methods in Hibernate?

-The difference between save(), persist(), and saveOrUpdate() methods in Hibernate are:
+The save(), persist(), and saveOrUpdate() methods are different as follows:

 36. How do you implement a custom identifier generator in Hibernate?